-Your health care provider may prescribe other medications to prevent chest pain.
+Your health care provider may prescribe other medicines to prevent chest pain.
 You may need a type of medicine called a calcium channel blocker or a long-acting nitrate long-term.
-Your doctor may also prescribe a short-acting nitrate to use during an episode of chest pain.
+Your provider may also prescribe a short-acting nitrate to use during an episode of chest pain.

-Beta-blockers are another type of medication that may be used.
-However, beta-blockers may make the condition worse, and may be harmful if used with cocaine.
+Beta-blockers are another type of medicine that is used with other coronary artery problems.
+However, beta-blockers may make this condition worse, and may be particularly harmful if used with cocaine.

 Coronary artery spasm is a chronic condition.
-However, treatment usually helps control symptoms.
+However, treatment most often helps control symptoms.

 Immediately call your local emergency number (such as 911) or go to the hospital emergency room if you have a history of angina and the crushing or squeezing chest pain is not relieved by nitroglycerin.
 The pain may be due to a heart attack.
 Rest and nitroglycerin do not completely relieve the pain of a heart attack.

 A heart attack is a medical emergency.
-If you have symptoms of a heart attack, seek immediate medical help.
+If you have symptoms of a heart attack, seek medical help right away.

-Take measures to reduce your risk of atherosclerosis.
+Take steps to reduce your risk of atherosclerosis.
 This includes not smoking, eating a low-fat diet, and increasing exercise.

 Variant angina; Angina - variant; Prinzmetal's angina; Vasospastic angina

-Cannon CP, Braunwald E. Unstable angina and non-ST elevation myocardial infarction.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
+Giugliano RP, Cannon CP, Braunwald E. Non-ST elevation acute coronary syndromes.
+In: Mann DL, Zipes DP, Libby P, et al, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, PA: WB Saunders; 2011:chap 56.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 53.